Become a Family Practice Doctor

 Step 2: Take the MCAT exam

 Almost all U.S. medical schools require Medical College Admissions Test (MCAT) performance scores.
 Content areas are biological sciences, physical sciences, verbal reasoning, and writing.
-In 2013, the writing section will be discontinued.

 - Use practice materials to prepare for the MCAT.
 The Association of American Medical Colleges (AAMC) provides content area guidelines, self-assessments, and practice exams.
 Aspiring medical school students should give themselves proper time for self-evaluation and studying.